-Water and sewer connection fees for small taps services (5/8" to 4" meter sizes and 4" sewer connections) are established annually based on the average actual cost from the prior year to install service connections.
-Costs include labor, materials, any regulatory or non-regulatory fees, site restoration and mobilization charges associated with installation of these particular service connection sizes.
-In addition, costs associated with CLTWater staff reviewing design plans and/or performing inspection of these installations are included.
+Water and sewer connection fees for small taps services (Water Meter sizes less than or equal to 1" and 4" non-pressurized sewer connections) are established annually based on the average actual cost from the prior year to install service connections.
+Costs include labor, materials, any regulatory or non-regulatory fees, site restoration and mobilization charges associated with installation of these service connection sizes.
+In addition, costs associated with Charlotte Water staff reviewing design plans and/or performing inspection of these installations are included.
 Some sizes exclude exceptionally high or low historical costs (statistical outliers) to arrive at more representative costs.
-These small taps services are installed by a CLTWater contractor or are installed by CLTWater crews, depending upon the department's standard operating procedures.
+These small services are installed by a Charlotte Water contractor, Charlotte Water crews, or by the developer's contractor depending upon the department's standard operating procedures.

-Connection fees for larger services (greater than 4" water and 4" sewer) are based on CLTWater's estimated cost after reviewing the submitted construction design plans and site conditions.
-Costs include labor, materials, regulatory or non-regulatory fees, site restoration and mobilization charges associated with installation of these particular service connection sizes.
-In addition, costs associated with CLTWater staff reviewing design plans and/or performing inspection of these installations are included.
+Connection fees for larger services (greater than or equal to 1.5" water and 4" non-pressurized sewer) are based on Charlotte Water's estimated cost after reviewing the submitted construction design plans and site conditions.
+Costs include labor, materials, regulatory or non-regulatory fees, site restoration and mobilization charges associated with installation of these service connection sizes.
+In addition, costs associated with Charlotte Water staff reviewing design plans and/or performing inspection of these installations are included.
+These large services are installed by a Charlotte Water contractor, Charlotte Water crews, or by the developer's contractor depending upon the department's standard operating procedures.